AndreiTih/andrei-tihoan-homepage/_posts/2023-12-02-how-does-a-computer-see-numbers.md

 The previous example shows a memory read, but what is memory?

 Memory can be thought of as an electric circuit whose main purpose is to store data.
 Each data element in memory has a corresponding
 **address** and **value**.
-Both the address and value are just 'numbers' or as we just discussed, signals.
+Both the address and value are just 'numbers' or as we discussed, signals.
 The size of the address is represented by the architecture of the CPU.
 On an 8-bit architecture the address is an 8-bit number, on a 16-bit architecture it's a 16-bit number, and as you might guess in current times on a 64-bit architecture, the address is a 64-bit number.
 The value however is always an 8-bit value.
 Or at least [it has been on every modern computer architecture since 1978](https://en.wikipedia.org/wiki/Word_(computer_architecture)#Table_of_word_sizes).

 ## CPU Instructions

-CPU instructions are just 'numbers' or 'signals' stored in memory.
+CPU instructions are simply 'numbers' or 'signals' stored in memory.
 The CPU has a special register called a '[program counter](https://en.wikipedia.org/wiki/Program_counter)', sometimes known as the 'instruction pointer' holding the address of the next instruction to be executed.

 A register is a container inside a CPU that stores some data.
 Unlike memory, the register is physically inside the CPU